-Current trend in retouching
+The current trend in retouching

 Retouching is an everyday occurrence in today’s advertising world.
 Already in 2012, there was a trend towards more realistic pictures.
-It is also changing in the magazines to natural retouching.
+It is also changing in magazines to natural retouching.

 This may have its origin in how Hoffmann (2008) states that young people in principle like to reclaim ‘authentic’ media actors, on the other hand […] They tend to prefer flawless bodies that correspond to the current ideal of beauty in the media (Hoffmann, 2008, p.
 1760).
-As long as there are no major changes to be made, this market will not, until only slightly, adapt.
+As long as there are no significant changes to be made, this market will not, until only slightly, adapt.

 Danger of naturalness

 But what is the result that can be expected from a more natural retouching?
-The most critical aspect of digital image manipulation is its goal of creating the viewer’s belief in actual reality: perfect models that are away from reality, are of course no longer credible.
+The most critical aspect of digital image manipulation is its goal of creating the viewer’s belief in actual reality: perfect models that are away from reality, are of course, no longer credible.
 Naturalness is connected to realness.
 If the advertisement plays with the naturalness, with all the effort that is done to bring naturalness to paper, it is a little more dangerous.
-It’s easier to identify with something real and easier to compare.
+It’s easier to identify with something real and more natural to compare.

 - Gläßel, M.-L. (2010).
 Werbeopfer Frau?
 Beeinflussung weiblicher Körperwahrnehmung durch die Schönheitsideale der Werbung.
 Darmstadt: Büchner-Verlag.